delabassee/java-lab/lab3-helidon.md

 To use the 'devloop' approach, simply go in the project directory and run `helidon dev`.

 💡 You can either run the 'devloop' in the background or run it in a separate shell.
-The latter approach enables to easily see any potential errors as they happen.
+The latter approach enables you to easily see any potential errors as they happen.

 * Open a 2nd SSh connection and run `helidon dev`